RMaarefdoust/universal/README.md

 - *universal/number/quire* - arbitrary configuration fixed-size super accumulator number system (add/sub/abs/sqrt)
 - *universal/number/float* - contains the implementation of the IEEE floating point augmentations for reproducible computation

-And each of these functionality groups has an associated test suite located in ".../universal/tests/..."
+And each of these functionality groups has an associated test suite in ".../universal/tests/..."

 ## Background information

-Universal numbers, unums for short, express real numbers and ranges of real numbers.
-There are two modes of operation, selectable by the programmer, _posit_ mode and _valid_ mode.
+Universal numbers, or unums for short, express real numbers and ranges of real numbers.
+The programmer selects two modes of operation: _posit_ mode and _valid_ mode.

 In _posit_ mode, a unum behaves like a floating-point number of fixed size, rounding to the nearest expressible value if the result of a calculation is not expressible exactly.
 A posit offers more accuracy and a wider dynamic range than floats with the same number of bits.

-In _valid_ mode, a unum represents a range of real numbers and can be used to bound answers rigorously, much as interval arithmetic does.
+In _valid_ mode, a unum represents a range of real numbers and can be used to bound answers rigorously, much like interval arithmetic.

 Posit configurations have a specific relationship to one another.
 When expanding a posit, the new value falls 'between' the old values of the smaller posit.
 The new value is the arithmetic mean of the two numbers if the expanding bit is a fraction bit, and it is the geometric mean of the two numbers if the expanding bit is a regime or exponent bit.
 This [page](docs/PositRefinementViz.md) shows a visualization of the expansion of _posit<2,0>_ to _posit<7,1>_: